fbpx

 Outdoor view of Washburn University

-Washburn University offers students a quality masters degree in Clinical Psychology.
-Students in the program come in contact with clients from the very first semester, and receive clinical supervision from the same faculty who teach their courses in the training clinic.
-On top of that, Washburn University guarantees their students an internship during their time in the program.
-Upon completion of the program, students are immediately eligible for licensure in Kansas as a Temporary Licensed Master’s Level Psychologist (TLMLP).
-A full-time student can finish the degree in two years.
+Washburn University offers a quality master’s degree in clinical psychology.
+Students gain hands-on experience with clients starting in their first semester, receiving clinical supervision from the same faculty who teach their courses in the training clinic.
+Washburn also guarantees students an internship during the program.
+Upon completion, graduates are immediately eligible for licensure in Kansas as a Temporary Licensed Master’s Level Psychologist (TLMLP).
+Full-time students can complete the degree in two years.

 School Overview